KDScheuer/Tally/ReadMe.md

 ## Design Decisions

 **📤 Push model over pull**
-Prometheus is pull-based by design — great for long-running services, wrong for ephemeral jobs.
-A cron job that runs at 2am and takes 3 minutes has finished before Prometheus could ever scrape it.
-Push is the right model for the sender, but rather than require Prometheus to change how it operates, Tally bridges the two: accept pushes, serve pulls.
-The rest of the observability stack — Prometheus, Grafana, alerting rules — stays exactly as-is.
+Prometheus is pull-based by design, which works great for long-running services but not for short-lived jobs.
+A cron job that runs at 2am and takes 3 minutes is done before Prometheus ever scrapes it.
+Push is the right model for those jobs, so Tally accepts pushes and exposes them as a standard scrape endpoint.
+Prometheus, Grafana, and alerting rules don't need to change.

 **🔑 API key over no auth**
-`/metrics` is intentionally unauthenticated — Prometheus scrapers generally can't send auth headers without extra config and the data is read-only. `/push` is authenticated because it's a write endpoint.
-A bearer token in the `Authorization` header is the simplest thing that actually works from `curl`, PowerShell, and Python without additional libraries.
+`/metrics` is unauthenticated because Prometheus scrapers can't easily send auth headers and the data is read-only anyway. `/push` requires a key because it writes data.
+A bearer token in the `Authorization` header works from `curl`, PowerShell, and Python without any extra libraries.

 **⏱ TTL-based expiry over manual deletion**
-Metrics expire automatically after `METRIC_TTL` minutes if they aren't updated.
-This means a job that stops running causes its metric to disappear from `/metrics` naturally — Prometheus records the gap, Grafana shows it, and you don't need to manage cleanup.
-The alternative (keeping stale metrics forever, as Pushgateway does) makes dashboards actively misleading: a job that has been failing silently still shows its last successful value until someone notices and deletes it by hand.
+Metrics expire after `METRIC_TTL` minutes if they haven't been updated.
+When a job stops running, its metric disappears from `/metrics` and Prometheus records the gap.
+Keeping stale metrics forever (like Pushgateway does) means a silently failing job still shows its last good value in your dashboard until you notice and clean it up manually.

 **💾 In-memory storage by design**
-All metrics are stored in memory.
-A container restart clears the store.
-This is intentional.
+All metrics are stored in memory and a container restart clears them.
+That's by design.

 Persistence is Prometheus's job.
-It scrapes `/metrics` on a regular interval and durably stores every data point — with timestamps, history, retention policies, and compaction.
-By the time a metric expires from Tally's TTL window, Prometheus has already recorded every value it served.
-Nothing is lost.
+It scrapes `/metrics` on a schedule and stores everything with timestamps, history, and retention.
+By the time a metric expires from Tally, Prometheus has already recorded every value it served.

-Adding a persistence layer to Tally would mean two sources of truth that could disagree.
-It would also break the TTL model: a metric loaded from disk after a restart has no meaningful "last updated" time, so you can't know whether it's fresh data or a week-old stale value.
-You'd have to add versioned storage formats, crash recovery, and migration logic — at which point you've built Pushgateway.
+Adding persistence to Tally would create two sources of truth that could disagree, and would break the TTL model.
+A metric reloaded from disk after a restart has no meaningful last-updated time, so you can't tell if it's fresh or stale.
+You'd end up building Pushgateway.

-If Tally restarts, jobs repopulate it on their next scheduled run.
-The gap is visible in Prometheus exactly as it should be.
+If Tally restarts, jobs repopulate it on their next run.
+The gap shows up in Prometheus, which is the right behavior.

 **🔒 TLS at the reverse proxy layer**
 Tally speaks plain HTTP.
-TLS termination belongs at the reverse proxy (Nginx, Caddy, Traefik) where certificate management, renewal, and cipher configuration are already handled.
-Embedding TLS into every internal service creates more certificate management overhead without improving the security boundary — the trust boundary is at the edge, not between internal components.
+TLS lives at the reverse proxy (Nginx, Caddy, Traefik) where cert management is already handled.
+Adding TLS to every internal service just creates more overhead without actually improving security.

 **🏷 Labels as first-class citizens**
-Each unique combination of `name` + `labels` is a separate series with its own TTL clock.
-This means the same metric name can be pushed from multiple hosts or jobs and appear as distinct series in Prometheus — the same model Prometheus itself uses.
-Without labels, you'd need a unique metric name per host which doesn't scale.
+Each unique combination of `name` + `labels` is tracked as a separate series with its own TTL.
+You can push the same metric name from multiple hosts and they show up as distinct series in Prometheus, the same way Prometheus itself works.
+Without labels you'd need a different metric name per host.

 **📦 Single static binary with embedded UI**
-The HTML landing page is compiled into the binary via Go's `//go:embed`.
-The Docker image has no files to mount, no config directories, no web root — just the binary and a port.
-This makes the container trivially simple to run and impossible to misconfigure through file layout.
+The HTML landing page is compiled into the binary with Go's `//go:embed`.
+The Docker image is just the binary and a port, nothing to mount or configure.
+There's no file layout to get wrong.

 **🔒 Non-root container**
-The Docker image runs as a dedicated `tally` user with no elevated privileges.
-Combined with binding to a non-privileged port (`9200`), there's no reason for the process to have any elevated permissions.
-The binary is statically compiled and the runtime image is minimal Alpine — the attack surface is as small as it can practically be.
+The container runs as a dedicated `tally` user with no elevated privileges.
+The binary is statically compiled and runs on minimal Alpine.
+It binds to port 9200 and doesn't need root for anything.

 ---